 - This may include coding, tabulation, editing and so on.
 After the required data is collected and processed, it is elucidated through description, explanation, narration, conclusion, recommendation and suggestions.

-- These days, researchers make wide use of computer software to analyse the data.
+- These days, researchers make wide use of computer software to analyze the data.

 Step VIII: Testing the Hypothesis

-- After the hypothesis has been tested, the researcher is in position to generalise and make interpretations.
+- After the hypothesis has been tested, the researcher is in position to generalize and make interpretations.
 It is at this stage theory can be formulated.